tylerneylon/small_notes/newport_book/newport_book.md

 that, if you want to be happy, loving what you do has to be part of it.
-The difference between this and the passion hypothesis is that Paul (I believe) agrees with Cal that it's difficult to find something fulfilling that you love to do, and that it's worth dedicated thought to look for that match.
+The difference between this and the passion hypothesis is that Paul (I believe) agrees with Cal that it's difficult to find something fulfilling that you love to do, and that it's worth dedicated, up-front effort to find that match.

-Paul points out, for example, that if a person strays from the beaten path, they could be either lazy (bad) or working to be productive in an independent way (good).
+Paul points out, for example, that if a person strays from the beaten path, that might indicate either that they're lazy (bad), or that they're working to be productive in an independent way (good).
 But it's hard to tell the difference.
-He says:
+On diagnosing your own path-straying behavior, he says:

 > Is there some test you can use to keep yourself honest?
 One is to try to do
 > a good job at whatever you're doing, even if you don't like it.
 Then at least
 > you'll know you're not using dissatisfaction as an excuse for being lazy.
 > Perhaps more importantly, you'll get into the habit of doing things well.

-I recommend reading the full essay to have different perspectives on similar ideas that you can merge conflict in your mind.
+I recommend reading the full essay to have another perspective on career questions that overlap with Cal's book.
+Where the ideas don't quite line up, it's educational to perform a merge conflict in your mind.

 ## What's left out?

 Although Cal does not explicitly say this, the tone of the book presents itself as a guide to happiness in terms of making large-scale career decisions.
-I completely agree that building rare and valuable skills is a critical foundational goal.

 Yet the book feels like it's reacting to common mistakes rather than giving us a full career playbook.
 Or, if I'm being pessimistic, the writing comes across